The suPAR biomarker is supported by 20+ years of bioscience

 What is the suPARbio Age Index?

-*The suPARbio Age Index is a statistical estimate based on population-level data and should not be considered a definitive measure of physiological age.
-Reference ranges are derived from Northern European populations and may not be directly applicable to all ethnic groups.
+The suPARbio Age Index is a statistical estimate derived from population-level data and should not be considered a direct or definitive measure of biological or physiological age.
+Reference ranges are derived primarily from Northern European populations and may not be directly applicable to individuals from other ethnic, geographic, or demographic backgrounds.

 Understanding Systemic Chronic Inflammation Over Time With suPAR